Last Updated on

 Copywriting skills are SINE QUA NON if you are to have an online business.
-How is anyone going to read what you have to say, never mind buy anything if they won’t even get past your opening line?
-It’s a lot like dating lol.
-You have mere seconds to make an impression.
-You don’t want all of your hard written emails to wind up in the SPAM folder right?
-Copywriting rouses people to attention, perks their interest and persuades them.
-There’s a skill involved and Copyblogger teaches you how to nail it, below.
+How is anyone going to read what you have to say or learn about you if they won’t even get past your opening line?
+In today’s competitive atmosphere you have but mere seconds to make an impression.
+The last thing you want is all your hard work winding up in the DELETE folder!
+Good headlines should aim to rouse people to attention, perk up their interest and persuade them to take an action.
+There’s a skill and art involved and the folks at Copyblogger will teach you how to nail it.
+Read on!

 “Feel free to email, tweet, blog, and pass this ebook around the web … but please don’t alter any of its contents when you do.
 Thanks!”